-- use context clues presented in grade level text to determining the meaning of unfamiliar words: - categorize key grade level vocabulary to determine meaning through the use of word structure and multiple meaning, context clues, and clozed questions; - use multiple language development strategies, such as heritage languageto-English definitions, word families, root words, language experience stories, synonyms, to distinguish meanings of words; - identify and understand the meaning of prefixes, suffixes and root words used in grade level and most complex text - identify grade level and most complex words/phrase relationships and their meanings with minimal use of bilingual dictionary; - determine the correct meaning of words with multiple meanings by applying context clues; - determine meanings of words, pronunciation, parts of speech, etymologies and alternate word choices by using a bilingual dictionary, English-to-English dictionary and digital tools; - use cognates, prior linguistic/cultural knowledge and bilingual dictionary to identify the meaning of words and phrases from other languages used by writers in English.
+- use context clues presented in grade level text to determining the meaning of unfamiliar words: - categorize key grade level vocabulary to determine meaning through the use of word structure and multiple meaning, context clues, and clozed questions; - use multiple language development strategies, such as heritage languageto-English definitions, word families, root words, language experience stories, synonyms, to distinguish meanings of words; - identify and understand the meaning of prefixes, suffixes and root words used in grade level and most complex text; - identify grade level and most complex words/phrase relationships and their meanings with minimal use of bilingual dictionary; - determine the correct meaning of words with multiple meanings by applying context clues; - determine meanings of words, pronunciation, parts of speech, etymologies and alternate word choices by using a bilingual dictionary, English-to-English dictionary and digital tools; - use cognates, prior linguistic/cultural knowledge and bilingual dictionary to identify the meaning of words and phrases from other languages used by writers in English.

-Reading Con prehension Standard : The student uses a variety of strategies to comprehend grade level text.
-The student will: LA.1112.1.7.1 - use background knowledge of subject and related content areas, prereading strategies (e.g., previewing, discussing, generating questions), text features, and text structure to make and confirm complex predictions of content, purpose, and organization of a reading selection; LA.1112.1.7.2 - analyze the author's purpose and/or perspective in a variety of text and understand how they affect meaning; LA.1112.1.7.3 determine the main idea or essential message in grade-level or higher texts through inferring, paraphrasing, summarizing, and identifying relevant details and facts; LA.1112.1.7.4 - identify cause-and-effect relationships in text; LA.1112.1.7.5 - analyze a variety of text structures (e.g., comparison/contrast, cause/effect, chronological order, argument/support, lists) and text features (main headings with subheadings) and explain their impact on meaning in text;
+Reading Cor nprehension Standard : The student uses a variety of strategies to comprehend grade level text.
+The student will: LA.910.1.7.1 - use background knowledge of subject and related content areas, prereading strategies (e.g., previewing, discussing, generating questions), text features, and text structure to make and confirm complex predictions of content, purpose, and organization of a reading selection; LA.910.1.7.2 - analyze the author's purpose and/or perspective in a variety of text and understand how they affect meaning; LA.910.1.7.3 determine the main idea or essential message in grade-level or higher texts through inferring, paraphrasing, summarizing, and identifying relevant details; LA.910.1.7.4 - identify cause-and-effect relationships in text;

-Reading Comprehension Standard : The student uses a variety of strategies to comprehend grade level text.
-LA.1112.1.7.6 - analyze and evaluate similar themes or topics by different authors across a variety of fiction and nonfiction selections; LA.1112.1.7.7 - compare and contrast elements in multiple texts; and LA.1112.1.7.8 - use strategies to repair comprehension of grade-appropriate text when self-monitoring indicates confusion, including but not limited to rereading, checking context clues, predicting, note-making, summarizing, using graphic and semantic organizers, questioning, and clarifying by checking other sources.
+Reading Cor mprehension Standard : The student uses a variety of strategies to comprehend grade level text.
+LA.910.1.7.5 - analyze a variety of text structures (e.g., comparison/contrast, cause/effect, chronological order, argument/support, lists) and text features (main headings with subheadings) and explain their impact on meaning in text; LA.910.1.7.6 - analyze and evaluate similar themes or topics by different authors across a variety of fiction and nonfiction selections; LA.910.1.7.7 - compare and contrast elements in multiple texts; and LA.910.1.7.8 use strategies to repair comprehension of grade-appropriate text when self-monitoring indicates confusion, including but not limited to rereading, checking context clues, predicting, note-making, summarizing, using graphic and semantic organizers, questioning, and clarifying by checking other sources.